brunodpoliveira/chatbot_online_website/DATABASE_INSTALL.md

 # Instructions to install and run the databases correctly:

-- create "chatbot_database" and "feedback_chatbot" blank databases in postgresql (code tested on pgAdmin4)
+- create "gala_chatbot" and "gala_feedback" blank databases in postgresql (code tested on pgAdmin4)
 - Open terminal, type "python"
 - type these instructions:
 >>> from app import db